 His approach to soloing has always involved economy — saying a lot with just the right combination of notes and bends — and that’s still the case with his latest solo release, Plays More Blues, Ballads & Favorites, which came out in July 2011.

 Vaughan is having a ball lately, recording and touring when the mood strikes him and staying busy with guest appearances on recent or upcoming albums by Nick Lowe, Eric Johnson and Johnny Nicholas.

-“Nobody has a better job than I do,” said Vaughan when I spoke to him last month.
+“Nobody has a better job than I do,” said Vaughan when I spoke to him three years ago.

 Here are six killer tracks featuring the handiwork of Vaughan, a man with a very cool job.

 “Extra Jimmies,” a pared-down jump-blues masterpiece in the key of B, is Vaughan’s signature tune.
 This song—with its catchy riffs, tasteful bends and flawless timing—is indicative of the sound and quality of the Thunderbirds’ early albums on Chrysalis Records, namely Girls Go Wild, What’s the Word, Butt Rockin’ and T-Bird Rhythm.